nithinsag/sandesham/README.md

 Install docker for your development environment and add the user to docker group to run docker command without sudo.

-Requires mongodb, you can start one by running `./start-mongo.sh` Requires redis, you can start one by running `./start-redis.sh`
+Requires mongodb & redis, you can create by running `./start-db.sh` (You will need `docker` command accessible without root)

 Update `.env` with the mongo url, if you are using the docker mongodb, you don't need to update this

 Run `yarn install`
 Run `yarn dev` to bring up the development server

-## TODO
-- integrate authentication and authorization
-- impliment graphql for better querying